: Online Astronomy eText The Sun

 Changes in Brightness, Temperature, Pressure and Density

 The energy of the Sun is produced in the core (the innermost 10% or so of its mass and radius), through the fusion of hydrogen to helium.
 It then flows outward, toward the surface, where it is radiated into space.
-On the average, heat must be created in the core, flow from layer to layer, and then be lost at the surface
+On the average heat must be created in the core, flow from layer to layer and be lost at the surface

-To ensure that the flow is more or less constant, the brightness of the Sun must increase, as you go inward, by about the same brightness that it has at the surface, for each "layer" downwards (a layer being defined as approximately the distance that you can see downwards, at any given point).
+To ensure that the flow is more or less constant, the brightness of the Sun must increase as you go inward by about the same brightness that it has at the surface for each "layer" downwards (a layer being defined as approximately the distance that you can see downwards at any given point).

-To accomplish this increase in brightness, the temperature must increase, and as a result, every step of the way down into the Sun, a number of quantities must increase -- the brightness, the temperature, the density, and the pressure.
+To accomplish this increase in brightness, the temperature must increase, and as a result every step of the way down into the Sun a number of quantities must increase -- the brightness, the temperature, the density, and the pressure.

 The Flow of Radiation

 The same thing happens if a "gas" consisting of photons passes through a gas consisting of ordinary particles, such as atomic nuclei and free electrons.
-In most of the collisions between the photons and the gas particles, nothing will happen, save a random change in the direction of motion of the photons, but in a very small fraction of the collisions, there will be an exchange of energy, and if there are enough such exchanges, the average energy of the photons and of the gas particles will become equal.
+In most of the collisions between the photons and the gas particles, nothing will happen, save a random change in the direction of motion of the photons, but in a very small fraction of the collisions there is an exchange of energy, and if there are enough such exchanges, the average energy of the photons and of the gas particles will become equal.